jaggedsoft/node-promise-parser/Readme.md

 ##Features

 - Fast: uses libxml C bindings
-- Lightweight: no dependencies like jQuery or jsdom
+- Lightweight: no dependencies like jQuery, cheerio, or jsdom
 - Clean: promise based interface- no more nested callbacks
 - Flexible: supports both CSS and XPath selectors